atlit06/week3/apitest/assignment.md

 #### Assignment: Find appropriate numbers to configure the load test so it passes on your buildserver under normal load.

 ### chat.spec.js optional?
-weak race condition and no race condition
+weak race condition and no race condition...